 Things to Consider

 There are some other aspects that the bariatric surgeon will need to consider to advise you as to whether the operation will be successful or not.
 The patient must be willing to change their habits to accommodate a healthy diet and to provide themselves with a chance at success.

 Sleeve patients must be of sound mind and be psychologically in a position to handle the situation at hand.
-There is a great deal that goes along with dealing with the surgery and the changes that will come physically.
+There is a great deal that goes along with dealing with the surgery and the physical changes that will come.

-Those that are being considered for the surgery will need to be counseled regarding the way to handle their diet and exercise plan after the surgery.
+Those who are being considered for the surgery will need to be counseled regarding the way to handle their diet and exercise plan after the surgery.